Beautiful Darkness

 A Happy Pill

-A sweet and innocent high school series with neither the story nor the characters standing out that much or having any actual impact to me as a viewer at least.
+A very sweet and innocent high school series with neither the story nor the characters standing out that much or having a significant impact to me as a viewer at least.
 The plot development is consisted of either fast problem resolutions or sub plots that don't really contribute to the story.
 The series could have certainly benefit from a lesser number of episodes or alternatively by exploring the characters more, outside of their relationship, so they could get fleshed out properly.As for the young actors, they did well.
 I found all the pairings well matched, but I'd say in terms of story and development, the main couple of Kit and Shane, was the strongest and most interesting to watch.
 The character of Shane was the best in terms of writing, for me, and I enjoyed Luke's acting style the most.

 Was this review helpful to you?